Mark 1: 1-3–Blog Through the Bible Project

 The voice which comes out of the wilderness is uniquely your own.

-But if it is to have something of lasting value to say to, then it must also be a voice which has clearly heard God’s voice in the wilderness, and is tempered, modulated and profoundly influenced by that other voice heard in the wilderness.
+But if it is to have something of lasting value to say to the world, then it must also be a voice which has clearly heard God’s voice in the wilderness, and is tempered, modulated and profoundly influenced by that other voice heard in the wilderness.